Sit in nature. Change a child's life.

 4. Say thanks.

-Make a donation directly to the Sit-a-thon.
-Every dollar donated goes to Pine’s Bursary Fund, which helps children from lower-income families join transformative nature connection programs.
+Donate to the Sit-a-thon.
+Every dollar donated goes to Pine’s Bursary Fund, which helps children from low-income families join transformative nature connection programs.

 — Parent of two participants supported by Pine's Bursary Fund